-$$DTV = v_p^c = \sqrt[3]{\lambda \frac{K_c^2 c_t}{r \rho_p^2 c_p^2}} [\text{m/s}]$$ (5)
+$$DTV = v_p^c = \sqrt[3]{\lambda \frac{2K_c^2 c_s}{D\rho_l^2 c_l^2}}$$ (5)

-where K_c is the critical stress intensity factor and c_t is the Rayleigh wave velocity of the target material, r is the radius of the spherical droplet, ρ_t is the density of water, and c_p is the speed of sound in water.
+where K_c is the critical stress intensity factor and c_s is the Rayleigh wave velocity of the target material, D is the diameter of the spherical droplet, ρ_l is the density of the liquid, c_l is the speed of sound in the liquid, and λ is a material independent constant.

 Repeated stresses below the static strength of a material may eventually cause failure due to cumulative fatigue damage (Minor 1945).
-Impacts below DTV may also add to the accumulated damage, that may eventually cause fracture (Springer 1975).
-For materials with a fatigue limit, like some metals, a fatique threshold impact velocity, below which no erosion will occur, may be defined as an analogy to the endurance limit found in fatigue testing (Heymann, 1969).
-Rain erosion test data can be regarded as impact fatigue data.
+Similarly, impacts below DTV may also add to the accumulated damage, which may eventually cause fracture (Springer 1975).
+For materials with a fatigue limit, like some metals, a fatigue threshold impact velocity, below which no erosion will occur, may be defined as an analogy to the endurance limit found in fatigue testing (Heymann, 1969).
+Rain erosion test data

+20 can be regarded as impact fatigue data.
 Together with operational data for a wind turbine and the local precipitation statistics it can be used to predict the erosion propagation and lifetime of leading edges in field operation (Eisenberg et al., 2016).

-15 3 Empirical rain erosion test data
+3 Empirical rain erosion test data